package57/Clunker/Clunker.md

 }
 ```

 This is where we capture all the places in the file where the string exists.
 This the the ugliest piece of C++ code in this whole project.
 I hate it.
 It’s not so much the ‘while’ loop, it’s the miniature function in the while condition.
 It would be much nice as a ‘do….while’ .
 We’ll do that later.
 As it is you’ll hurt yourself figuring out what it’s doing.
 This is the style of code I abhor.

 But, the absolute worst part of this code is that it doesn't work if the search string is in the first column!
-I got it from the internet.
+I got it from the internet!

 https://www.geeksforgeeks.org/string-find-in-cpp/#finding-multiple-occurrences-of-a-substring

 This example and 1000 other reasons are why I wrote all this down.

 **void LookForFF();**  	// declared in functions.h

 ```
 void CLEditFrame::LookForFF()  // implemented in main.cpp
  for (i = 0; i < wfilecnt; i++)